Court Clerk: Career Guide

 Question: Is it worth it for me to pursue a degree in criminal justice or business administration if I want to be a court clerk?

 Answer: Yes.
-While many clerk of court positions do not require a degree, having one makes you more marketable and hireable, especially in a tepid market with few court clerk jobs available overall.
+While many court clerk positions do not require a degree, having one makes you more marketable and hireable, especially in a tepid market with few court clerk jobs available overall.